alex89912/TempOral/README.md

 print("Hello, World!");
 ```

-Save this code, and you'll immediately see "Hello, World!" printed to the console without any additional steps.

 ## Contributing

 Contributions to TempOral are welcome!
-Whether you want to report a bug, suggest a feature, or submit a pull request, we appreciate your involvement.
-Please refer to the [contribution guidelines](CONTRIBUTING.md) for more information.
+Whether you want to report a bug, suggest a feature, or submit a pull request, I will truly appreciate your involvement.

 ## License

 TempOral is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

----

-Feel free to reach out with any questions or feedback.
-Happy coding with TempOral! 🚀